superfly/recco/README.md

 ## Concepts

 In Recco, knowledge about runtimes, frameworks and common services are encoded in YAML files called *scanners*.
+Here's a [scanner for Rails apps](scanners/rails.yml).
 A lightweight Golang library and CLI will take a source tree as an input, and spit out a YAML *deployment spec*.
 This spec should be picked up by deployment systems.
 The idea is for this tool to be runnable continuously - every time it's deployed.

 Scanners can be of type: runtime, framework, service, e.g. ruby, rails, sidekiq.